ckeditor/ckeditor4/dev/docs/codestyle.md

 - Always use LF line endings.
 Never use CRLF.
 - Each file end up with an empty line character EOL.
 - If your editor supports it, always work with the "show invisibles" setting turned on.
 The benefits of this practice are:
-  - Enforced consistency
+  - Enforced consistency.
-  - Eliminating end of line whitespace
+  - Eliminating end of line whitespace.
-  - Eliminating blank line whitespace
+  - Eliminating blank line whitespace.
-  - Commits and diffs that are easier to read
+  - Commits and diffs that are easier to read.

 Related settings for [Editor Config](https://editorconfig.org/):